TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Plot_Main_Window_Functions/README.txt

 % 16.
 SpikeDatatype: Either "Internal" when plotting internal spike data or
 % "Kilosort" when plotting spikes analysed with kilosort
 % 17.
 ChannelSpacing: as double in um
+% 18.
+PlotAppearance: structure holding indo about the appearance of plots
+% the user selected
+% 19.
+SpikePlotType: string, either "Points" or "Waveforms" to specifiy how
+% spikes should be plotted when the user selected them

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.